Traditional wireless access points (AP) can also be easily tested with CDRouter. There are two ways this can be done:

 - Great for verifying the stability and robustness of the access point over time

-- Test setup can be expanded by installing multiple wireless clients in the CDRouter host system
+- Test setup can be expanded by defining multiple wireless clients in the CDRouter host system

 - Requires only one dedicated Ethernet interface in the host system (WAN)